Alejandro-FA/UPF-Deep_Learning/P4/report.md

 ## Generated and reconstructed images

+<span style="color:red">Discuss the different visualizations by analysing their relation with the evolution of the reconstruction loss and the KL regularization term.</span>

 The following images show the reconstructed images of the VAE for the 20th and 100th training epoch along with the original ones.

 As we can see, the quality of the faces significantly improve as the training iterations increase (as expected).
 Nevertheless, it is courious that the model with just 20 training epochs manages to somehow guess the orientation and shape of the target faces.